DeFiCh/ain/doc/setup-masternodes.md

-# How to run a Defichain masternode on Linux/Mac OS
+# How to run a Defichain masternode

 ## Introduction